 John Schembra, an author living in Concord,CA. spent a year with the 557th MP Company at Long Binh, South Vietnam in 1970.
 His time as a combat M.P. provided the basis for his first book, M.P., A Novel of Vietnam, a work of fiction based in part on his personal experiences.
 Upon completing his military service, John joined the Pleasant Hill Police Department, where he retired in 2001 as a Sergeant, after 30 years of service.
-Currently the lead Emergency Vehicle Operations Course (EVOC) instructor for the Contra Costa Sheriff’s Office, John is recognized by the State of California as a subject matter expert in Emergency Vehicle Operations.
+John then became the lead Emergency Vehicle Operations Course (EVOC) instructor for the Contra Costa Sheriff’s Office, He is recognized by the State of California as a subject matter expert in Emergency Vehicle Operations.
 He holds a Bachelor’s Degree in Administration of Justice through California State University, Sacramento, and a Master’s Degree in Public Administration through California State University, Hayward.

 When searching for a publisher for his first novel, John decided to go with a small press, submitting his novel to Writers Exchange E-publishing.
 It was accepted for publishing and now all three of John's books have been published by Writers Exchange.
 All are available in electronic and print format through this great publisher.